MySummertime/leetcode/README.md

 # leetcode
-record the progress of coding with leetcode
+This branch --go is for recording the leetcode practise process in Golang.